motm-therapy/website/docs/providers/index.md

 ---
-description: This page is a provider listing for Matters of the Mind Therapy, LLC.
+description: This page is a provider listing for Matters of the Mind Therapy, PLLC.
 ---

 # Providers